Statistical Study of the Defect Cluster Morphology in the Primary Damage of Tungsten from Collision Cascades from Five Inter-atomic potentials: Description of the MD Simulations of collision cascades

 The above described MD simulations were carried out using two ML based potentials, WSNAP \cite{Wood2017SNAPPot} and tabGAP \cite{BygmastartabGAPAlloy}, and three EAM based potentials, DND-BN \cite{DND-BN}, MS (specifically the $MS_h$ potential) \cite{MS} and JWPot \cite{JWPot}.
-Fig.\ref{Fig1} shows the variation of the pair potential of the atoms as a function of their separation and Table.\ref{Table_2} lists the main stiffening parameters of the five IAP. r1 and r2 are the distances over which the pair potential of the original EAM potential are smoothly interpolated to the universal ZBL potential, R is the range, defined as the interatomic distance where the pair potential is 30 eV, and S is the stiffness, defined as the slope of the potential at R. The IAPs used are briefly described below so that the results may be compared in the context of the main aspects considered during the IAP construction.
+Fig.\ref{Fig1} illustrates pair potential variation with atomic separation.
+Table.\ref{Table_2} summarizes key stiffening parameters for IAP, where, r1 and r2 are transition distances for smooth interpolation between original EAM and ZBL potential, R is the range, defined as the inter-atomic separation for which the pair potential is 30 eV, and S is the stiffness, defined as the slope of the potential at R. The two ML potentials, WSNAP and tabGAP, were fitted to the ZBL potential and to a screened Coulomb potential respectively and therefore did not require stiffening.